igemsoftware/Toronto-2015/README.md

 * Integration of d3 with custom canvas rendering for improved performance
 * Basic dragging of nodes working
 * Panning and zooming of canvas working
+* Added deletion and adding, beta and WIP

 ## ToDos